 - Attend a Study Abroad 101 Information Session to learn the basics about study abroad.
 Also feel free to stop by the Study Abroad Office to talk to our peer advisors, students who have been abroad themselves, to hear their valuable advice about living abroad.
 They are available anytime Monday-Thursday between 9am and 5pm.

-- Once you have two or three destinations in mind, click here to make an in-person, phone, or Skype appointment with the International Coordinator(s) associated with your program options.
+- Once you have two or three destinations in mind, click here to make an in-person, phone, or Zoom appointment with the International Coordinator(s) associated with your program options.
 Our coordinators will help you throughout your application process and are willing to meet with you as many times as you feel necessary!
 Be sure to also make an appointment with your academic advisor to discuss the courses you want to take abroad and make sure you stay on the right path for graduation.

 How can I explain to my family that a study abroad experience can contribute to achievement of my academic and career goals?

 - The best advice that we can give you is to thoroughly prepare the necessary information first.
 Present them with information on: